South Carolina Health Insurance

 There are many healthcare benefits options for state residents.
 Plans that qualify as ACA-compliant minimum essential coverage can be found on and away from the state’s exchange, obtained through an employer or enrolled in via public programs such as Medicaid and CHIP.

 South Carolina and the Affordable Care Act

 When the Affordable Care Act took effect, South Carolina defaulted to a federally facilitated health insurance exchange.
-Those who buy a health plan from South Carolina’s insurance marketplace may qualify for income-based financial assistance that includes premium tax credits and cost-sharing subsidies.
+Those who buy a health plan from state’s insurance marketplace may qualify for income-based financial assistance that includes premium tax credits and cost-sharing subsidies.

 Those who do not qualify for financial assistance may decide to buy healthcare benefits from the private marketplace.
 Plans in the private marketplace may differ from those on the public exchanges.
 HealthCare.org provides health insurance quotes for Obamacare major medical plans, as well as other health benefits plans that include short term health, supplemental health, dental and Medicare supplement.